hematthi/SysSimPyPlots/docs/source/installation.rst

 Dependencies
 ------------

-SysSimPyPlots has been tested on Python >3.7 and depends on:
+SysSimPyPlots has been tested on Python >3.7 and uses:

 - ``numpy`` (for almost everything)
 - ``matplotlib`` (for making plots)